andymeneely/project-timber-wolf/rules/RULES.md

 ![fixer figure](figure_fixer.png)
 {:.card-portrait-small .card-right .rotate-right}

 **Fixers help you plan.** Completing heists give you access to additional Fixers.
 Fixers provide a variety of helpful bonuses to assist you in future heists.
-You can use as many Fixers as you have unlocked in a given heist.
+You may use as many Fixers as you have unlocked in a given heist.

 **Get the lay of the land**.
-You are welcome (encouraged!) to read ahead and plan your path through River City.
+You are welcome (encouraged!) to read ahead and plan your path through River City to find the best Fixers for your team.
 There are no "spoilers" narrative-wise.
 Fortune favors the prepared.

+## Special Rules

+**Specific beats general.** Scenarios and cards will sometimes have modifications to these rules.
+If there is a conflict, the scenario or card takes precedence over these rules.

+_Example of Special Rule_.
+Ordinarily, there is no maximum on the number of characters that use an exit.
+But, in _County: The River_, the maximum number of characters that may use each exit is 1.
+{:.example}

 # Heist Gameplay